Skip to main content

 • “Very laggy for non-intensive graphics.”

-• “"Because iPhones don't need graphics tweaks, why should PC?" thought the greedy mobile developers.
-As tower defense games go, this is a shallow experience, but this was never designed as a serious game for gamers; it's a cash harvesting hustle aimed at mobile players.”
+• “"Because iPhones don't need graphics tweaks, why should PC?"
+Thought the greedy mobile devs.
+As TD games go, this is a shallow experience, but this was never designed as a serious game for gamers; it's a cash harvesting hustle aimed at mobile peasants.”

 • monetization